 50 percent of these young adults experience sexual abuse, physical abuse, sex trafficking, drug addiction, and depression, which makes them the most vulnerable population in America.

-Taylor Made University serves as a unique and key piece to deepening support to high school aged youth experiencing homelessness, aging out of foster care, and/or living below the poverty line.
+Taylor Made University serves as a unique and key piece to deepening support to high school aged youth experiencing homelessness, aging out of foster care, and/or from low-income households.
 We recognize the unique needs of young people, and we support them in multiple facets of their lives and growth process, by providing them with mentorship, education, healing, prevention, and policy and advocacy, to help them break their cycle of homelessness and poverty.